-- Fruitarians: Their diet consists of primarily of fruits, greens, veggies, seeds, and nuts.
+- Fruitarians: Their diet consists primarily of fruits, greens, veggies, seeds, and nuts.
 It excludes grains, tubers, cereals, legumes and other vegetables that need cooking.

-- Raw vegan: They carry a vegan based on a large quantity of fresh fruit and vegetables but nothing is cooked above 48 ° C (118 ° F); They include vegetables, some tubers, nuts, seeds and sprouted grains.
+- Raw vegan: They carry a vegan based on a large quantity of fresh fruit and vegetables but nothing is cooked above 48 ° C (118 ° F); They include vegetables, some tubers, nuts, seeds, and sprouted grains.